statisticalbiotechnology/dia_sum/index.md

 # Blog
 (line 52 as reference)

+## 2021-02-11 Experiment cont.

+Potential errors to check.

+OpenSwathDecoyGenerator

+.tsv output files

+Potential errors:
+- missing a file hroest_DIA_iRT.tsv
+- OpenSwathDecoyGenerator method.

+Just realized the pyprophet for py27 and py3 is not the same.

+Tutorial is using the legacy pyprophet for py27.
+This could, but should not matter...

+Generating new results for a random sample overview statistics:

+qvalue	svalue	TP	FP	TN	FN	FDR	sens	cutoff
+0	0.722734178065634	4917	7379	29586.5112258576	1886.48877414245	0.600107229722898	0.722717441482039	0.848865877072642

+note
+-TP:4917
+-FP:7379

+Lets look at another data set and se if we can find a dataset with iRT.TraMLva
+## 2021-02-10 Experiments in experiment folder conducted.

+Experiments and experiment log in folder...

 ## 2021-02-09 PercolatorAdapter running and want to get TRIC working.

 openSwath_run.sh script works now.
 Errors from before: